Lionheart (1990 film): Casting

 Lionheart was cast by James Tarzia, who had worked on Best of the Best, and became the leading casting agent for fight films of the era.
 Fighters' auditions took place at Frank Dux's gym and drew close to one thousand candidates.
 Jeff Speakman served as line reader, substituting for Jean-Claude Van Damme during the film's casting sessions but, as he was trying to make his mark in acting without flaunting his martial arts skills, he only appeared in a non-fighting bit part.
-Van Damme's friend Michel Qissi returned as one of the legionnaires tracking down Lyon to the United States, while his brother Abdel Qissi made his acting debut as final opponent Attila.

 Brian Thompson, a good friend of Lettich's, was immediately hired as the main antagonist's right-hand man.
 Ashley Johnson, who plays Lyon's young niece, made her acting debut in this film.
 She was noticed when she accompanied family friends to an audition for the film while on a holiday trip to Los Angeles.

+As in Kickboxer, the final antagonist, Attila, was supposed to be played by Van Damme's friend Mohammed "Michel" Qissi.
+However Qissi's brother Abdel, who had remained in Belgium and dismissed the pair's pursuit of a Hollywood career as a pipe dream, saw their success and asked Mohammed for a role.
+Mohammed relented and interceded in his favor with Imperial's Shah.
+The latter was reluctant due to Abdel's complete lack of film credentials, but consented to let him audition after Mohammed offered to cover his travel expenses.
+When Abdel was hired, Mohammed instead took the part of one of the legionnaires tracking down Lyon to the United States.

 Filming

 Principal photography began on November 8, 1989.
 The majority of the film was shot in the Los Angeles area, including scenes set in New York City.
 Jean Dry Lake, in the Nevada desert, stood in for Djibouti in the film's escape scene.
 As a first time director, Lettich felt challenged by some members of his crew, and had an especially contentious relationship with cinematographer Robert C. New, whom he came close to firing.

 Fight choreography was a joint effort between Van Damme, Michel Qissi and Frank Dux.
-The tussle with Jeff Langton in the underground car park was originally one of the film's athletic showpieces, but Van Damme wanted to surprise the audience and suggested ending it quickly with a kick to the groin.
+The tussle with Jeff Langton in the underground car park was originally one of the film's athletic showpieces, but Van Damme wanted to surprise the audience and suggested ending it quickly with a hit to the groin.
 Van Damme's nude scene also came at the actor's own request during the shoot.